 I spent a lot of time in the Etsy forums, showing my face, making comments, asking questions, etc. I think this really helped me to get noticed.
 I personally kind of hate the forums since they are a time sucking hole of drama a lot of the time.
 But you can get a lot of good info and it’s a way of networking.
 My tip is to stay away from the promotion section.
 Ask questions, if you know answers give them.
 And use a nice clean product image for your profile picture.

 I made the dresses in sizes of babies I knew took pictures of the dresses and listed them for sale as made to order.
 I also had pictures of the dress style and fabric swatch pictures that I could make the dress out of and sold those as made to order as well.
 I was not interested in making a bunch of items that would just sit around my small house and never sell.

-That year I sold 100 items.
+That first year I sold 100 items.
 I was over the moon.
 Most of what I sold were little dresses, coordinating bottoms and baby carriers.
 I set a goal to double my sales in the next year.
 I was blogging too.